The Mt. Ebal Curse Tablet

 Observation Three

 In the proto-alphabetic era, writing at times traced a boustrophedon path.
 Then there was no standardized script.
 Instead, letters tracked as oxen plow.
-They followed left to right, up to down, diagonally, etc. Consider, for example, how an inexperienced pre-teen might push a lawnmower over your yard, or someone older, inebriated.
+Consider how an inexperienced pre-teen might push a lawnmower over your yard. or someone older, inebriated.

 Observation Four